FAQ

 S&W Towing is only responsible for collecting the fees owed and associated to them.
 S&W Towing will not collect outstanding fines owed to Brock University Parking Services.

-Should you fail to complete your payment plan, miss a payment without letting Parking Services know, or your vehicle is found to be in violation of the parking Rules and Regulations rules and regulations (ie. not paying for parking), your vehicle while be ticketed and/or immobilized and/or towed at your own risk and expense.
-Your payment plan will become null and void and your account will need to be paid in full before your vehicle will be eligible to be parked on campus.
+If you default on your payment plan your vehicle while be ticketed and may be immobilized or towed at your own risk and expense.
+You will need to pay your account balance in full before your vehicle will be eligible to be parked on campus.

 When you attend Parking Services to complete a vehicle relocation form, a Parking Ambassador will provide you with the address and bus route to S&W Towing.
 Alternatively, there are taxi services and Uber that may be an option.